sumitkumarsharm/Js-sumit-youtube/06_ProjectAssets/01_BMI-Calculator.md

-# It is a BMI calculator project
+# This is a BMI calculator project
-# Here I uploade all Source Code like:-
+## Here I uploade all Source Code like:-
-# CSS,JS,HTML
+## CSS,JS,HTML

 ## Code Link:-
 [click Here](https://github.com/sumitkumarsharm/Js-sumit-youtube)